bbqkees/ems-esp-domoticz-plugin/README.md

 The Gateway communicates via MQTT.
 For this you need a MQTT broker/server installed on your machine.
 Usually this is [Mosquitto](http://mosquitto.org/).<br>
 You can check if your machine has it installed by typing f.i. `mosquitto_pub` in a terminal.<br>
 If it says 'command not found' you need to [install Mosquitto](https://www.sigmdel.ca/michel/ha/rpi/add_mqtt_en.html) first.
 If you get a list of option Mosquitto is installed and you can continue installing the plugin directly.<br>

+## Mosquitto 2.0 configuration

+Heads up for everyone where the Gateway/EMS-ESP MQTT status will show 'TCP disconnected' after you have updated Mosquitto:
+The default configuration of Mosquitto version 2.0 only accepts (anonymous) clients from local host (the same machine Mosquitto is running on).
+So if you have previously used an older version of Mosquitto with no additional config, Mosquitto will now deny external connections from for instance the Gateway/EMS-ESP.
+In order to accept clients outside of local host you need to add a listener on port 1883.
+For this to work add the following line to your mosquitty.conf file:

+`listener 1883`

+Now is also a good time to add authentication to Mosquitto if you have not already done so.
+Google around on how to do it (See f.i. http://www.steves-internet-guide.com/mqtt-username-password-example/).
+If you want to allow anonymous/unauthenticated access instead add the following line to mosquitto.conf:

+`allow_anonymous true`

 ## Installing the plugin
 If you have Git installed (preferred method):<br>